AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS_TimeSeries/DotNet/Try/SDS_TS_DotNet/Sample.md

 ## Things to know

-This sample walkthru is written with Try .NET in mind.
-See the readme.md for details on this and how to use it.
+This sample walkthru is written to be used by Try .NET.
+This means that the rendering in general purpose markdown readers, including GitHub webUI, might not work properly.
+See the readme.md for details on Try .NET and how to use it.

-The first time you press "TestSample >" on the page it will take a few minutes for it compile and do its magic.
-Subsequent presses are faster (this appears true across dotnet try sessions and browswer refreshes)
+The first time you press "TestSample >" on the page it might take a few minutes for it compile and do its magic before it runs and writes something to console writing part of it.
+Subsequent runs are faster (this appears true across dotnet try sessions and browswer refreshes)

 ## Narative